 Love is in the air.
 A select group of fireflies throughout the world are beginning to find a mate in the ambiance of synchronized flashing lights at one of the Southeast’s oldest forests.
 Now, isn’t that romantic?
-Here’s your guide to the amazing occurrence of synchronized fireflies at Congaree National Park beginning soon.
+Here’s your guide to the amazing and rare natural phenomenon of synchronized fireflies at Congaree National Park each Spring.

 WHAT